Mac & Wild Devonshire Square | Scottish Restaurant

 Sticks and stones may break my bones, but words will never hurt me.

 Unless those words are, “Hey, let’s throw sticks and stones at that guy”.

-Given the genuinely amazing success of M&W’s original venue, it’s no surprise they’re keeping a few of the classics on the menu – you’ll find, for instance, the Venimoo burger (named the “best burger in the UK” this year), the beloved venison chateaubriand, and the excellent haggis pops.
+Given the genuinely amazing success of M&W’s original venue, it’s no surprise they’re keeping a few of the classics on the menu – you’ll find, for instance, the Venimoo burger (named the “best burger in the UK” last year), the beloved venison chateaubriand, and the excellent haggis pops.
 Then, there’s,

 THE NEW STUFF